2454354552/Generative_Adversarial_Networks/README.md

 # Generative_Adversarial_Networks

-This is an example of using DCGAN to generate anime faces
+DGCAN_anime_generate.ipynb is an example of using DCGAN to generate anime faces

 Some screenshots of the network visualization training below